-The traditional canelé is made in copper molds, but those are pricy and rather tedious to use (you have to butter them like your life depends on it), so nowadays home bakers use silicon molds — not exactly the same results, but good enough.
-Maxence had bought such molds at a market stand on vacation a few years ago, and we had tried twice to make canelés with them.
-Both times were screaming fiascoes and we couldn’t understand why, so we decided to blame it on the recipe and the molds, and we moved on with our lives.
+The traditional canelé is baked in copper molds, but those are pricy and rather tedious to use (you have to butter or beeswax them like your life depends on it), so nowadays home bakers use silicone molds — not exactly the same results, but good enough.

 - 500 ml (2 cups) milk

 - 30 g (2 tablespoons) semi-salted butter, diced

 - 1 vanilla pod, split, or 1 teaspoon vanilla extract or paste